kuzzleio/documentation/src/guide/1/pubsub/javascript/index.md

 [snippet=pubsubjs]

-Your console should output the following message:
+Your console should show the following message:

 ```bash
     hello world